St. Louis, Missouri Child Custody Attorneys

 Custody Issues Involving Unmarried Parents

-For children born to unmarried parents, the mother is initially presumed to have custody.
-A father must first establish legal paternity, typically through a paternity action or affidavit, before seeking custody or parenting time rights.
+For children born to unmarried parents, the mother is generally presumed to have custody until legal paternity has been established.
+A father must first establish paternity, typically through a voluntary acknowledgment or a court action, before seeking custody or parenting time.

 Domestic Violence and Child Safety